-To understand the practice of threat modeling, we must first distinguish between the two disparate classes of security weaknesses that exist.
-Some articulate the difference as “business logic” vs. “technical” or “semantic” vs. “syntactic”.
-To build on a term familiar to developers, we classify threats into two different “domains”.
+To understand the process of threat modeling, we must first distinguish between the two disparate classes of security weaknesses that exist.
+Some articulate the difference as “business logic” vs. “technical” or “semantic” vs. “syntactic."
+To build on a term familiar to developers, we classify threats into two different “domains.”
 Each kind of software weakness is domain-specific or domain-agnostic (or both).
 Making this distinction is critical.

-- Domain-agnostic threats are software weaknesses that are the result of the type of application, the choices of technologies/protocols, the type of data being handled, the relevant compliance regulations and so on.
+- Domain-agnostic threats are software weaknesses that are the result of the type of application, the choices of technologies/protocols, the type of data being handled, the relevant compliance regulations, and so on.
 For example, XSS is a common weakness for all web applications and SQL inject applies to all applications that use SQL-based backend databases.
-They are commonly repeated and can be easily catalogued.
+They are commonly repeated and can be easily cataloged.

 - Domain-based threats are business logic threats that are usually identified by domain experts when assessing the risks associated with the functionality of the application.
 An example is the need for a second approval when sending more than $1,000 in wire transfers.

-- When organizations transition to Agile, DevOps or Continuous Delivery methodologies, and there is a need to repeat the threat modeling activity up to 5–10x more often due to the greater number of releases potentially being built each year.
+- When organizations transition to Agile, DevOps, or Continuous Delivery methodologies, and there is a need to repeat the threat modeling process more often due to the greater number of releases potentially being built each year.